Understanding and Unbiasing IPv6 Hitlists

 The IPv6 Hitlist Service consists of an openly accessible one and a registration-first service.

-The plot of responisve addresses is an updated version.
+The plot of responsive addresses is an updated version.

 We removed all responses to the UDP/53 scan injected by the Great Firewall of China.